Do-calculus enables estimation of causal effects in partially observed biomolecular pathways: Background

+A causal query $Q_{\mathbf{X}}$ is {\bf identifiable} with respect to $P(\mathbf{V})$ and an ADMG $A$, if all LVMs that project onto $A$ and agree on $P(\mathbf{v})$ also agree on the value of $Q_{\mathbf{X}}$ \citep{shpitser2008complete}.
+A causal query is identifiable if it satisfies the back-door or the front-door criteria~\citep{pearl2009causality}.
+The back-door and the front-door criteria rely on the following concepts of graphical modeling.
+In a DAG $G$ there is a \textbf{path} between $V_i$ and $V_j$, if there is a sequence of edges connecting $V_i$ to $V_j$.
+A variable is a \textbf{collider} when both edges adjacent to the variable on the path point into it.
+A path is \textbf{blocked} if we observe the value of a non-collider on that path or we do not observe the value of a collider.

-The \textbf{front-door criterion} holds even when there is an unobserved confounder, but there exists a mediator ($M$) between cause and effect that is shielded from confounding.
-If the front-door criterion holds, $P(Y|do(x'))$ is identifiable and is given by, $\int_{m} \left (\int_{x} P_{G}(Y|m, x) P_{G}(x ) dx \right ) P_{G}(m | x') dm$ \cite{pearl1995causal, pearl1993bayesian}.
-Front-door criterion is particularly useful when the back-door criterion does not hold.
-For example, the back-door criterion does not hold in \figref{fig:DAGMutDAG} (a) and (b) but the front-door criterion does hold in \figref{fig:DAGMutDAG} (b).
+The \textbf{back-door criterion} \citep{pearl2009causality} holds for $X, Y\in\mathbf{V}$ in ADMG $A$ if there is no path from $X$ to $Y$ consisting of bi-directed edges, and there exists a set $\mathbf{Z}\subseteq \mathbf{V}\backslash\{X,Y\}$ such that no node is a descendant of $X$, and $\mathbf{Z}$ blocks every path between $X$ and $Y$ that contains an arrow into $X$~\citep{pearl2009causality}.
+If a set of variables $\mathbf{Z}$ satisfies the back-door criterion relative to $(X,Y)$, then the causal effect of $X$ on $Y$ is identifiable and is given by $P(Y|do(x')) = \sum_{z} P(Y | x',z) P(z)$.
+The \textbf{front-door criterion} \citep{pearl2009causality} holds when there is an unobserved confounder, but there exists a mediator between cause and effect that is shielded from confounding~\citep{pearl2009causality,pearl1993bayesian,pearl1995causal}.
+If a set of variables $\mathbf{Z}$ satisfies the front-door criterion relative to $(X, Y )$ and if $P(x, z) > 0$, then the causal effect of $X$ on $Y$ is identifiable and is given by the formula, $P(Y|do(x')) = \sum_{z} P(z | x') \sum_{x} P(Y | x, z) P(x)$.
+For example, neither the back-door nor the front-door criterion hold in \figref{fig:DAGMutDAG} (a) but the front-door criterion holds in \figref{fig:DAGMutDAG}(b).
+The back-door and front-door criteria are sufficient but not necessary for causal identifiability.

+The {\bf do-calculus} is comprised of three rules for symbolically manipulating interventional and observational joint distributions.
+Let $\mathbf{X}$, $\mathbf{Y}$, $\mathbf{Z}$, and $\mathbf{W}$ be disjoint sets of variables in the joint distribution entailed by ADMG G. Let $G_{\overline{\mathbf{X}}}$ denote the graph produced by mutilating $G$ such that all incoming edges to $\mathbf{X}$ are removed.
+Similarly $G_{\underline{\mathbf{Z}}}$ is the graph created when $G$ is mutilated by removing all outgoing edges from $\mathbf{Z}$.
+The 3 rules of do-calculus are as follows.